-- transfer and handover of the postoperative child to PICU - indications and the practice of venous access in children - regional anaesthesia in children - 15.18.3.3 Personal Activities and Personal Reflections may include: - national and international meetings related to paediatric anaesthesia such as APAGBI annual meeting - presentation at relevant meeting eg abstract or free paper - development of guidelines and policies - leadership of QI projects related to paediatric anaesthesia - leadership training - simulation training such as: Positive Outcome and Experience Management Strategies (POEMS), Managing Emergencies in Paediatric Anaesthesia (MEPA), Advanced Paediatric Life Support (APLS).
+- transfer and handover of the postoperative child to PICU - indications and the practice of venous access in children - regional anaesthesia in children

+- national and international meetings related to paediatric anaesthesia such as APAGBI annual meeting - presentation at relevant meeting eg abstract or free paper - development of guidelines and policies - leadership of QI projects related to paediatric anaesthesia - leadership training - simulation training such as: Positive Outcome and Experience Management Strategies (POEMS), Managing Emergencies in Paediatric Anaesthesia (MEPA), Advanced Paediatric Life Support (APLS).
-- satisfactory MSF.

-- 15.18.4 Suggested supervision level

-- 4 should be able to manage independently with no supervisor involvement (although should inform consultant supervisor as appropriate to local protocols).
+4 - should be able to manage independently with no supervisor involvement (although should inform consultant supervisor as appropriate to local protocols).